28 August 2023

 Instructions

-1. For dough, dissolve yeast in water in large mixing bowl.
-Allow to set 3 to 5 minutes.
+1. For dough, dissolve yeast in water in a large mixing bowl.
+Allow to sit for 3 to 5 minutes.

-7. Punch down dough.
-Cover; let rest 10 minutes.
+5. Punch down dough.
+Cover; let rest for 10 minutes.

 13. Bake in a preheated 400° F oven for 15 to 18 minutes.